-As the amount of input materials are relatively minor, the construction materials shall be stored inside the demarcated site throughout the construction period.
-The workers if sourced from outside the island can be accommodated in the existing houses with a small rent.
-This is expected to eliminate the need for putting up a labour quarter and can be cost effective.
+As the amount of input materials are relatively minor, the construction materials shall be stored inside the demarcated site throughout the construction period

 2.3.3 Demarcation and Site Clearance

 Prior to beginning construction works, a survey shall be done by the contractor to demarcate the limits of the site, determine exact number of trees intersecting with the plot.
 The site shall be fenced off and work shall be conducted within these limits.